a-ma-n/davinci_api/README.md

 # davinci_api
-flask api to get responses from the davinci model
+flask api to get responses from the davinci model, use a get request over here
 ### Url:
 ```
 https://openai-davinci-app.azurewebsites.net/